entropyqueen/readthis/README.md

-# ReadIt
+# Readthis

-ReadIt is a command line tool that reads aloud a given text file using the gTTS (Google Text-to-Speech) interface.
+Readthis is a command line tool that reads aloud a given text file using the gTTS (Google Text-to-Speech) interface.

 ## Usage